 Below is an example where the background was really bright.
 The yellow trees were in bright sunlight.
 The couple really wanted family photos outside the church and they also wanted to see the fall colors on the trees in the garden behind them.
 It's a tricky situation, this is how I handled it:

-- I put the people into the shade of a big tree.
+- I put the people in the shade of a big tree.
 If you put them in the sun they will squint and have harsh, unflattering shadows on their faces.

-- The flash is coming through a white shoot through 32″ umbrella to soften the light.
+- The flash is coming through a 32″ white shoot-through umbrella to soften the light.

 HARD VERSUS SOFT LIGHT

 There seems to be a common misunderstanding about what quality of light means.
 You may have heard the terms “hard light” or “soft light” mentioned in regards to this topic.
 Quality of light has to do with one thing, and one thing only.
-Quality of light is affected only by the size of the light source.
+Quality of light is affected only by the relative size of the light source and its distance to the subject.
 Let me say that again!

-Quality of light is affected only by the size of the light source.
+Quality of light is affected only by the relative size of the light source.